wigging/genja/README.md

 }
 ```

-Use the serve command to view the website in the default browser.
+Use the serve command to build the website and start a local server.
+This will automatically open the default web browser to view the website.
+The website will automatically reload when changes are saved to the Markdown files.

 ```
 genja serve
 ```

-Use the build command to build the website for hosting with GitHub Pages.
+Use the build command to build the website without running a local server.

 ```
 genja build